slackhq/slack-api-docs/types/group.md

 # Group Objects

-A group object contains information about a private group.
+A group object contains information about a private channel.
+Private channels were once known as "private groups."
+Consider a group object the same thing as a private channel object.

     {
         "id": "G024BE91L",